richatori/terraform-provider-cudo/README.md

-# Cudo Compute Terraform Provider
+# Cudo Compute Terraform provider

 This repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).